 “The Information Department will be pleased to receive through the manager of any branch of the Bank, enquiries of an economic, industrial or commercial nature, concerning the United Kingdom, the Common Market or other countries overseas…”

-We wonder - just how many times the KGB wrote in to obtain information?
+We wonder - just how many times did the KGB write in to obtain information?

 Wish you were here…